kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 ## Proposal

 Tighten the validation on Volume Snapshot objects.
-The following fields will begin to enforce immutability: `VolumeSnapshot.Spec.Source` and `VolumeSnapshotContent.Spec.Source`.
+The following fields will begin to enforce immutability: `VolumeSnapshot.Spec.Source`, `VolumeSnapshotContent.spec.VolumeSnapshotRef`*, and `VolumeSnapshotContent.Spec.Source`.
 The following fields will begin to enforce `oneOf`: `VolumeSnapshot.Spec.Source` and `VolumeSnapshotContent.Spec.Source`).
 The following fields will begin to enforce non-empty strings: `spec.VolumeSnapshotClassName`.
 More details are in the Validating Scenarios section.

+*Immutable only after the UID has been set.

 Due to backwards compatibility concerns, the tightening will occur in two phases.